dobanisola-scottlogic/scenario-2-20250908-135729/running-events.md

 ### Server Deployment

-The [deployment](deployment) subproject describes several means of deploying the server.
+The [deployment](deployment) subproject describes some ways of deploying the server.

 ### Contestant Stub Project

 The stub contestant project needs to be available on the computers that attendees will use for development.
-If attendees bring there own laptops to the event, the stub project can be delivered as a Git repository or as a zip/tar archive.
+If attendees bring their own laptops to the event, the stub project can be delivered as a Git repository or as a zip/tar archive.
 Both these methods are described below, or you can see the [README of the contestant subproject](contestant) for more details.